 GENEALOGY NOTES:

-Please note that there are many people listed in this website that are Not related to the Hairston family.
+Please note that there are many people listed in this website that are NOT related to the Hairston family.
 I have tried to follow the history of neighbors, witnesses, clergymen, DNA leads, family stories and other people that may have associated with the Hairston family with the hope of finding clues to overcome the "brick walls" in genealogy research.
 This is done to help other genealogists and to stop me from researching the same person several times.